Joel Bitonio

-Joel Michael Bitonio (born October 11, 1991) is an American professional football guard for the Cleveland Browns of the National Football League (NFL).
-He played college football for the Nevada Wolf Pack and was selected by the Browns in the second round of the 2014 NFL draft.
-During his NFL career, Bitonio has been named to seven Pro Bowls, two first-team and three second-team All-Pro teams.
+Joel Michael Bitonio (born October 11, 1991) is an American former professional football player who spent his entire 12-year career as a guard for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Nevada Wolf Pack.
+He was selected by the Browns in the second round of the 2014 NFL draft.
+During his NFL career, Bitonio was named to seven Pro Bowls, two first-team and three second-team All-Pro teams.

 Early life

 Bitonio attended Long Beach Wilson High School in Long Beach, California, where he was a three-sport star.
 He was named to the Press Telegrams Dream Team for football and basketball as a senior.
 In football, he was a two-time All-league selection and was the Moore League Lineman of the Year.
 He was a first-team All-conference selection and was named second-team All-state by MaxPreps.com.
 Bitonio also lettered in track & field as a senior.
 He led the league in the shot put, recording a top-throw of 15.39 meters at the 2009 CIF Southern Section Division 1 Prelims.